dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	`334`

 	How does this number compare with the starting number of gene trees?
-Are there less or more?
+Are there fewer or more?

 	You can also count  each of the two kinds of orthologs